 As one of only three female members of the Minority Conference, Mary Beth is passionate about encouraging young women to get involved in government and public service.
 Whether it’s when local schools come to visit the capitol or she is being shadowed by girl scouts or female students, Mary Beth always takes the opportunity to stress the need for more women to take on leadership roles in their communities.

 Back in the district, Mary Beth has toured countless businesses, not-for-profits, schools, military institutions and community centers.
 She has also hosted events that aim to provide important services and information to the residents of the district, including a Heroin & Opioid Addiction Informational Forum to help individuals navigate the dangers of the epidemic.
 She partnered with the Saratoga County Sheriff’s Office to offer Drug Take-Backs and has sponsored several events encouraging the communities of the 112th Assembly District to ThinkDIFFERENTLY by creating a more inclusive environment for individuals with special needs.
 Mary Beth spearheaded a ThinkDIFFERENTLY Day at the Saratoga County Fair offering a sensory-friendly environment to ensure that individuals of all abilities are able to enjoy the fair.
 Saratoga County is the second county in the country to adopt an event of this kind.

-Mary Beth is the Assistant Minority Leader Pro Tempore and sits on the Assembly Committees on Education, Judiciary, Libraries & Education Technology and Mental Health.
-Walsh is also an active member American Irish Legislators Society and is the 2nd Vice-Chair of the Legislative Women’s Caucus.
+Mary Beth is the Assistant Minority Leader Pro Tempore and sits on the Assembly Committees on Education, Judiciary, Mental Health, and Ways and Means.
+Walsh is also Secretary of the American Irish Legislators Society and is the 2nd Vice-Chair of the Legislative Women’s Caucus.

 Mary Beth continues to maintain her own private practice in Ballston Spa.
 She has been a practicing attorney for 30 years, and has practiced almost exclusively representing children in Family Court for the last decade.
 She is the municipal attorney for the Town of Edinburg and previously served as an Assistant Saratoga County Attorney.